Package Variant Controller

 To facilitate this, the package variant controller can “inject” configuration directly into the package.
 This means it will use information specific to this instance of the package to lookup a resource in the Porch cluster, and copy that information into the package.
 Of course, the package has to be ready to receive this information.
 So, there is a protocol for facilitating this dance:

-• Packages may contain resources annotated with kpt.dev/config-injection
+- Packages may contain resources annotated with

-• The package variant controller will look for any resource in the Kubernetes cluster matching the Group, Version, and Kind of the package resource, and satisfying the injection selector.
+resources, as they are likely just used by local functions as input.
+But this is not mandatory. - The package variant controller will look for any resource in the Kubernetes cluster matching the Group, Version, and Kind of the package resource, and satisfying the injection selector.

-• The package variant controller will copy the spec field from the matching in-cluster resource to the in-package resource, or the data field in the case of a ConfigMap.
+field from the matching in-cluster resource to the in-package resource, or thedata

-Figure 4: Configuration Injection
+Figure 4: Configuration Injection |

 Lifecycle Management